| | | | | | | | |

 How to Store Sweet Potato Gnocchi?

-It is best to eat the freshly cooked sweet potato gnocchi.
+It is best to eat this delicious homemade sweet potato gnocchi freshly cooked.
 If you’ve cooked them in advance, place them in an airtight container and store in the refrigerator for up to 1 day.

 Can You Freeze this Gnocchi?